oracle-livelabs/converged/microservices-with-converged-db/helidon/helidon.md

 - Provisioned environment with Git and Maven (Cloud Shell).

-## Task 1: Install GraalVM 22 and dd to project dir
+## Task 1: Install GraalVM 22 and cd to project dir

 1. Open Cloud Shell and make sure you're using X86_64 as your target architecture as was done during the setup lab

-2. Cd to the following directory of the repos you cloned during setup.
-For example, if you cloned to your user's $HOME directory:
+2. Execute the following to install and use GraalVM 22 3
     ```
     <copy>
     sdk list java